-Summer is here!
+It's almost the holiday weekend!
 Can’t you just smell the burgers on the grill?
 See the fireflies flitting about in the backyard?
 And soon we’ll delight in the oohs and aahs that accompany the annual Fourth of July fireworks displays.
 Sadly, though, fireworks are a source of a lot of injuries.
-In fact, 200 people a day visit emergency rooms during the weeks surrounding the July 4th holiday — and a significant number are children.
+Last year, Norton Healthcare's facilities treated hundreds of holiday-related injuries on and around July 4th.
+Many of these injuries involved the use of fireworks- burns, cuts, falls, and being struck by objects.

 Often considered one of the safest fireworks, sparklers can reach 1,800 degrees Fahrenheit.
 They join firecrackers and rockets in causing the bulk of emergency room-treated injuries.
 These injuries most commonly involve the hands, fingers, eyes and head and can sometimes result in amputations, blindness or even death.